Skip to main content

 That persistent feeling of running on empty, the sense that your body is working against you, has a distinct biological signature.
 It begins with a subtle yet profound disruption deep within your central command system, the intricate network responsible for navigating the demands of your daily life.

-When or fragmented sleep become the norm, this system, known as the Hypothalamic-Pituitary-Adrenal (HPA) axis, shifts from a state of responsive readiness to one of sustained alarm.
+When chronic stress or fragmented sleep become the norm, this system, known as the Hypothalamic-Pituitary-Adrenal (HPA) axis, shifts from a state of responsive readiness to one of sustained alarm.
 This is the biological reality of feeling perpetually drained, mentally foggy, and emotionally frayed.
 The experience is valid, and its origins are traceable to a cascade of hormonal signals.

 At the heart of this response is cortisol, a glucocorticoid hormone whose rhythm governs the ebb and flow of your energy throughout the day.
 A healthy cortisol curve resembles a gentle wave, peaking shortly after waking to provide alertness and drive, then gradually declining to allow for rest and cellular repair at night.